jwangr/module1/README.md

 MERGES #2
 git push origin branch_name
-// pushes the branch that only existed locally, unto the remote repository look onto github.com create pull request to merge branch to main
+// pushes the branch that only existed locally, unto the remote repository look onto github.com: create pull request to merge branch to main Go back to local device: git pull
+// ensures the online merge is pulled and any other developers' changes are added onto your local device

 git remote add origin git@github.com:jwangr/module1.git
 // destination of pushed codes from local to github